NHSDigital/electronic-prescription-service-api/tests/e2e/docs/Testing.md

   * Fresh IDs are generated when running these smoke tests so signatures will not be valid
   * Short form prescription ID on generated prescription IDs has a hard-coded organisation code of 'A99968'

-For testing prescriptions with a valid signatures which we would expect to be able to be dispensed see **[Testing with Dispensers](./TestingDispensing.md)**
+For testing prescriptions with valid signatures which we would expect to be able to be dispensed see **[Testing with Dispensers](./TestingDispensing.md)**

 ### Sandbox Proxies
 ```